mathiser/RadDeploy/README.md

 ### Defining a Flow
-In DicomFlow, a "Flow" refers to the full of path of a dicom input through model execution an dicom sending to a different endpoint.
+In RadDeploy, a "Flow" refers to the full of path of a dicom input through model execution an dicom sending to a different endpoint.
 Flows are defined in yaml files (one per flow) and mounted to `fingerprinter` in `/opt/DicomFlow/flows`.

 Below is an example of the simplest possible flow.
 It triggers if any received dicom file is a CT.
 The resulting folder is not sent anywhere.
 ```